Recap: The Simpsons S 4 E 4 Lisa The Beauty Queen

 - Celebrity Endorsement: Lisa, to her horror, finds herself being forced into this for Laramie Cigarettes.
 Earlier, when the ad for the pageant notes that Krusty the Klown will be hosting it, it cuts to black-and-white footage of Krusty blankly stating "I heartily endorse this event or product!"

-- Cheap Heat: Bob Hope makes sure to ask what sport Mayor Quimby's into before hitting the stage so he can get laughs with a joke about how much Quimby stinks at it.
+- Cheap Heat: Bob Hope makes sure to ask what the mayor's name is before hitting the stage so he can get laughs with a joke about how much Mayor Quimby stinks at golf.
 It works.

 - Deliberately Cute Child: Amber Dempsey.